VAIZLE AI - Your New Marketing Assistant! Start Now >

 This means the ad might not grab attention immediately, but it’s highly engaging for those who do stop to watch, indicating strong content quality beyond the first few seconds.

-What is a Good Hook Rate & Hold Rate?
+What is a Good Hook Rate & Hold Rate for Your Meta Ads?

 Ideally, you should be aiming for 20-25% hook rate and 40-50% hold rate.
 Top-performing ads might even have a hook rate exceeding 30% and hold rate exceeding 50%.